gmc-code/PC-microbit-micropython/docs/errors/Missing_Colon_Errors.rst

     while True
         display.scroll("A")

-| The Syntax error statement suggests to check for misisng characters.
+| The Syntax error statement suggests to check for missing characters.
 The end colon is missing.

 .. image:: images/while_missing_colon.png
     :scale: 50 %